 .
 1. Jet Ski or Water Scooter Rides:

 Jet Ski or WaterScooter Rides are fun adventurous rides that include speedboat, motorcycle and water skiing characteristics.
-The best option is to jet ski to the St Mary’s Island Udupi, which are approximately 6 km away from the Malpe Beach.
+The best option is to jet ski to the St Mary’s Island Udupi, which is approximately 6 km away from the Malpe Beach.

 Parasailing in Malpe Beach is one of the best things to do on Malpe Beach.
 It includes parasailing over both the sea and the beach.
 Parasailing is best done during the evening.
 The mesmerizing view of the beach and the sea with the beautiful silhouettes backdrop of the sunset is a sight to remember.